ryankarlos/AWS-CICD/README.md

 ```

 Now we can create the codepipeline (with the source, build and deploy stages) from the [definition json file](https://github.com/ryankarlos/AWS-CICD/blob/master/cp-definitions/deploy-lambda-image.json) using
 the command below [2].
-The definition json assumes code pipeline role is created before.
+The definition json assumes code pipeline role is created as described above.

 It is worth having a look at the configuration file to understand the settings before we create the pipeline.